-Rabari is one of the such nomadic tribes living in Gujarat as well as in Rajasthan.
-The hunger of their sheep and goats always keep Rabaris on move in India.
-It is a purely shepherd community, however nowadays some of them especially in Patan area are doing farming as well.
+Rabari is one of the nomadic tribes living in Gujarat as well as in Rajasthan.
+The hunger for their sheep and goats always keeps Rabaris on the move in India.
+It is a purely shepherd community, however nowadays some of them especially in the Patan area are farming as well.
 In a Gujarat Tribal Tour, Rabaris are seen on the road with their animals and families wearing traditional dresses.

 Rabari Lady in her camp lighting the fire for cooking.